arcturo/library/coffeescript/chapters/01_syntax.md

     #  (1 > 0) ?
 "Ok" : "Y2K!"
     if 1 > 0 then "Ok" else "Y2K!"

-As you can see above, if the `if` statement is on one line, you'll need to use the `then` keyword, so CoffeeScript knows when the function body begins.
+As you can see above, if the `if` statement is on one line, you'll need to use the `then` keyword, so CoffeeScript knows when the block begins.
 Conditional operators (`?:`) are not supported, instead you should use a single line `if/else` statement.

 CoffeeScript also includes a Ruby idiom of allowing suffixed `if` statements.